VilotStar/poz/README.md

 # poz
 (Pøz) Lightweight Discord theme meant to not look dogshit like all other themes currently.

-I feel like most of the other themes either go mental and mess with stuff which shouldn't be changed; for example servers layout or window buttons. but with this theme all i want to do is make the colouring better & give it a bit more spice to look more modern in specific areas.
+I feel like most of the other themes go mental and mess with stuff which shouldn't be changed; for example servers layout or window buttons. but with this theme all i want to do is make the colouring better & give it a bit more spice to look more modern in specific areas.

 I will also remove stuff which i find stupid; for example stickers.
 I cannot think of anything imaginably more annoying so that is why they are just blocked in this theme.